librato/api-docs/source/includes/_introduction.md

 <h3 class="side example">Quick Start</h3>

->*This example covers submitting and retrieving measurements from a specific metric.
-View the [Metrics section](#metrics) for more information on metric measurements and metadata.*
+>This example covers submitting and retrieving measurements from a specific metric.
+View the [Metrics section](#metrics) for more information on metric measurements and metadata.

->Example Request: Submit a measurement for the gauge metric `cpu_temp`:
+>How to submit a measurement for the gauge metric `cpu_temp`:

 ```shell
 curl \